allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

 In the `process` method, we look for circuit breakers in the registry and then we publish events to it.

 In the `publishEvent` method, we check if the payment was successful or not, and then we call the proper method on the circuit breaker.
-I am sure that you noticed some "hack" right away; the implementation in Resiliance4j requires us to provide the duration of the task execution since circuit breakers can also treat slow tasks as failures.
+I am sure that you noticed some "hack" right away; the implementation in Resilence4j requires us to provide the duration of the task execution since circuit breakers can also treat slow tasks as failures.
 Therefore, we provided 1 second as the default.
 Next hack is in `tryAcquirePermission`.
 Ideally, it should be invoked in a service that is responsible for filtering out methods to decide whether we can make a payment with a particular method or not.
 However, we gather events in a separate microservice, and we were not able to do so.

 Here, some interesting questions can be raised:
-What about **HALF_OPEN**?
+- What about **HALF_OPEN**?
-How do we handle it if we are not using `tryAcquirePermission` correctly?
+- How do we handle it if we are not using `tryAcquirePermission` correctly?
-Should we turn off the method or not?
+- Should we turn off the method or not?

 We definitely need to allow some kind of traffic to check if the method is back to normal.
 Therefore, we came up with the idea of calculating what percentage of users should try to pay with methods in a **HALF_OPEN** state based on method popularity to make sure everything is back to normal.

 ## Conclusions
-In the above example, we show how to use circuit breakers from Resiliance4j for handling cases other than http calls.
+In the above example, we show how to use circuit breakers from Resilience4j for handling cases other than HTTP calls.
-With that ~70 lines of code, we were able to significantly improve our response time to failures, redirect users to functioning payment providers, meet business requirements regarding reliability, and take off developers' shoulders by manually switching off methods.
+With that ~70 lines of code, we were able to significantly improve our response time to failures, redirect users to functioning payment providers, meet business requirements regarding reliability, and take the manual switching off of payment methods off from developers' shoulders.